 Records must be kept that document how the required safety standards are being met when implementing the Safety Management System.

-The Safety Management System needs to be documented and regularly reviewed in consultation with others who have a safety duty that relates to the service, such as drivers, affiliated taxi service providers and vehicle owners.
+The Safety Management System needs to be documented and regularly reviewed in consultation with others who have a safety duty that relates to the service, such as drivers, affiliated providers and vehicle owners.
 Records must be kept of these consultations.